 A Delicious Turkish Appetizer: Baba Ganoush

 Eggplant is generally more popular in Eastern cuisine than in the West and you may not have explored all the ways it can become a part of delicious homemade meals.
-Eggplant happens to be one of the most prominent vegetables in Turkish cuisine, making it an important part in the culinary culture.
-There are tons of different recipes you can find that list eggplant as an ingredient.
+Eggplant happens to be one of the most prominent vegetables in Turkish cuisine, making it an important part of the culinary culture.
+There are tons of different recipes you can find with eggplant.

 In this fast paced lifestyle, people don’t like to waste their time cooking.
 They like to come up with easy and quick meals that won’t eat a lot of their time.
 Especially when you are on vacation, the last thing you want to think of is making dinner.
 But on the other hand you also don’t want to constantly spend money on restaurant food, which is much more costly.
-Those staying in a rental house or AirBnB, having a little place to cook meals, and best of all, neither requires a lot of time nor money.
+Those staying in a rental house or AirBnB, having a little place to cook meals, will realize this is the perfect meal to go.
+Best of all, it neither requires a lot of time nor money!

 - 1 Eggplant